A small, highly individualized program for students with complex needs

 Pre-Vocational Skills Training.
 School-based opportunities (What’s Brewin’ Cafe, Childcare, Recycling, Paid jobs: courier service and janitorial work

-Internships (Daycare/Nursery school settings, Animal shelters, Nursing homes/elder care, Local hospital and rehabilitation centers, Thrift shops)
+Internships (Daycare/Nursery school settings, Animal shelters, Nursing homes/elder care in an elder day care center, Local hospital and rehabilitation centers, Thrift shops)

 Exposure to community resources (Public Library, Recreation departments)